First of all, here’s what we believe:

 Our goal at Redeemedreader.com is to shine a gospel light on children's literature so that Christian parents, educators, and the children they nurture may read in a more redeemed and redeeming way.

-J. B. Cheaney (Janie to her friends) has always loved literature but never wanted to be a writer.
+J. B. Cheaney (Janie to her friends) has always loved literature but never wanted to be a writer until her mid-twenties.
 Twelve fiction manuscripts and untold magazine articles later, it appears she changed her mind.
-Her first published books were the Wordsmith series, a creative writing program which grew out of her experience of teaching writing to homeschoolers (including her own two children).
+Her first published books were the Wordsmith series, a creative writing program which grew out of her experience teaching writing to homeschoolers (including her own two children).
 She is the author of several novels for middle-grade readers, including The Playmaker, The Middle of Somewhere, Somebody on this Bus is Going to Be Famous, and I Don’t Know How the Story Ends.
 In 1992 her first World Magazine article appeared, and she and the respected Christian news journal have been privileged to grow up together.
-She's now a Senior Writer, contributing on aspects of culture and faith.
+She's now a regular columnist at World, writing on aspects of culture and faith.
 She founded Redeemed Reader with a fellow World staffer, Emily Whitten, in 2011.
 Find more on her website, jbcheaney.com.